rynex-zv/faq-accordion-card-main/README.md

 }
 ```

--how to use shrink in grid
+- How to use shrink in grid
 [stackoverflow](https://stackoverflow.com/questions/19848697/css-grid-where-one-column-shrinks-to-fit-content-the-other-fills-the-remaning-s)
 ```css
 .grid {